twbs/savage/README.md

 savage {
     // Port to run on, if not specified via the command line default-port = 6060
+    // Suppress Spray's logging of malformed HTTP requests/headers?
+    // (Enable this to avoid floods in your log output when your Savage instance gets weird requests from crackers.) squelch-invalid-http-logging = true
     // Full name of GitHub repo to watch for new pull requests github-repo-to-watch = "twbs/bootstrap"
     // Full name of GitHub repo to push test branches to